updated February 2022

-Feline panleukopenia virus (FPV) is the prototype of closely related parvoviruses isolated from dogs, mink, raccoons, raccoon dogs, foxes and other canids (Parrish, 1990).
-They were initially named after the hosts from which they had been isolated.
-Current taxonomy defines canine parvovirus and feline panleukopenia virus as a single entity (Tattersall, 2006), but in the present guidelines, FPV refers to the parvovirus in cats.
+Feline panleukopenia virus or feline parvovirus (FPV) is the prototype of closely related parvoviruses isolated from dogs, mink, raccoons, raccoon dogs, foxes and other canids (Parrish, 1990).
+They were initially named after the hosts from which they had been isolated, e.g., canine parvovirus type 2 (CPV-2), mink enteritis virus, raccoon parvovirus, feline panleukopenia virus (FPV), and others.
+Current taxonomy defines these viruses as a single entity, the carnivore protoparvovirus 1 (ICTV taxonomy report 2019).

 FPV infects cats and other members of the Felidae, as well as raccoons, mink, and foxes (Steinel et al., 2001).
-It also infects dogs, where FPV replication was seen in lymphoid tissues (thymus, spleen, bone marrow) and not in the gut, but the virus is not shed (Truyen and Parrish, 1992).
+FPV also can infect dogs, and FPV replication occurs in the lymphoid tissues (thymus, spleen, bone marrow) but not in the gut of dogs; FPV is not shed in the faeces of dogs infected with FPV, and dogs do not develop disease (Truyen and Parrish, 1992).

-During the evolution from FPV to CPV-2 with its various antigenic types, neutralizing epitopes have been affected such that cross-neutralization by FPV antisera is markedly lower against the new viruses (Truyen and Parrish, 2013).
+During the evolution from FPV to CPV-2, and its various antigenic types, neutralizing epitopes have been affected such that cross-neutralization by FPV antisera is markedly lower against the newer CPV viruses (Truyen and Parrish, 2013).